TobyLobster/StarshipCommand2022/README.md

-# Starship Command 2022 Edition (for the BBC Micro)
+# Starship Command 2022 Edition (for the BBC Micro and Electron)

 This is an update to the original 1983 Acornsoft game *Starship Command* by Peter Irvin.